LordAmit/Brightness/README.md

 1. Auto-loading of color and brightness settings
 2. Checking for update

-It should be mentioned that through color profile, the Red, Green and Blue color ratios  are changed in the screen.
+It should be mentioned that through color profile Red, Green and Blue color ratios are changed in the screen.

 ## Dependencies
 There are several dependencies:

 1. python-pyside
-2. xrandr suppport in your system
+2. xrandr support in your system

 ## Bugs